shanteacontrols/OpenDeck/doc/configuration.md

 4) `3` - turn blink state on

-`PARAMETER` byte can range between 0-47 (total of 48 values for 48 LEDs).
+`PARAMETER` byte can range between 0-47 and represents LED ID (total of 48 values for 48 LEDs).

 ## 2. Configuration examples